Boosting propagule transport models with individual-specific data from mobile apps: Materials and Methods

 \subsubsection{Remaining parameters}

 To fit the choice parameters $\psame$, $\pregion$, $\pall$, $\papp$, and $\preport$, we considered each angler and their trips individually.
 First, we determined the likelihood for the temporal sequence of their trips.
 Then we computed the likelihood for their destination choices given the timing of the trips.
-Because the destination choices for consecutive trips are not independent and we need to consider unknown numbers of intermediate unrecorded trips, the likelihood function is complicated.
-We refer the reader to SI~B.3 for how to compute the likelihood with reasonable computational effort nonetheless.
+Because the destination choices for consecutive trips are not independent and we need to consider unknown numbers of intermediate unrecorded trips, the likelihood function has a complicated form involving convolutions and special functions.
+Nonetheless, it can be computed numerically with reasonable effort if partial intermediate results are reused where possible.
+We refer the reader to Appendix~S3.3 for details.
 Dependencies between trips of \emph{different} anglers were disregarded at this stage so as to facilitate efficient computation.

 To fit the radius $\rho$ of the inscribed circle of anglers' regions of preferences, we conducted a grid search with steps of $1\,\text{km}$ in the interval between $10\,\text{km}$ and $80\,\text{km}$.
 For each considered value of $\rho$, we maximized the likelihood with respect to the remaining parameters; finally, we chose the radius leading to the maximal likelihood.
 We conducted a grid search, because the regions of preference are discrete entities, making gradient descent methods inapplicable to fit $\rho$.